bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Remember that _every_ node should have _at least_ this minimum.
 Feel free to set it higher if you wish.

-18. Edit ".blzd/config/app.toml", to add the following:
+20. Edit ".blzd/config/app.toml", to add the following:

     ```text
     bluzelle_crud = true
     ```

+21. Edit ".blzd/config/app.toml" to include the nft user, the nft directory (the directory you created in the [devenv docs step #6](../docs/setup/devenv.md)), and nft p2p port (tcp and udp port that was opened in [step #1 of os docs](../docs/setup/os.md) ):

+    ```text
+    nft-user-name = "nft"
+    nft-base-dir = "/nft"
+    nft-p2p-port = "5500"
+    ```

-19. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
+22. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
 You can interactively view it as follows, from our sentry nodes:

     **MAIN NET** (including **FORK** path):
     ```text